 A home team anticipating a rain delay can quickly notify fans about the closest place to purchase ponchos, umbrellas and official team rain gear.
 If high heat is in the forecast, fans can be offered an exclusive discount code for cold beverages upon downloading the team’s mobile app.

 From another angle, online operators of fantasy football leagues can use weather targeting to notify fantasy owners about changes in field conditions which could negatively affect players’ performances.
-Each instance is more than an organization providing a service to customers: it’s an effective means of building loyalty by anticipating what customers will be most inclined to desire and putting an opportunity in directly their hands.
+Each instance is more than an organization providing a service to customers: it’s an effective means of building loyalty by anticipating what customers will be most inclined to desire and putting an opportunity directly in their hands.

 Weather plays an extremely important role in shaping consumer behavior and opens up a highly-relevant avenue for organizations to influence decision making and increase conversions.
 Weather targeting enables sites to demonstrate an understanding of their client’s needs and a proven ability to deliver on them.
 There’s no limit to the creativity you can employ using weather marketing and organizations across all industries would be wise to incorporate it as a mainstream component of their marketing strategies.